gholler-sopra/hydrator-plugins/transform-plugins/docs/Transpose-transform.md

 Example
 -------
 This example creates a customer profile table from two sources.
-Assume we have as sources a "Customer_Profile" table and a "Customer_Purchase" table which we need to normalize into a "Customer" table.
+Assume we have as sources a "Customer_Profile" table and a "Customer_Purchase" table which we need to Transpose into a "Customer" table.

 Customer_Profile table: